Skip to main content

 ParseDefinition

-ParseDefinitions are Custom Resource Definitions (CRD's) used to describe to the secureCodeBox how it can convert a raw finding report (e.g. XML report from nmap) into the generic secureCodeBox finding format.
+ParseDefinitions are Custom Resource Definitions (CRDs) that describe how the secureCodeBox can convert a raw finding report (e.g., XML report from nmap) into the generic secureCodeBox finding format.

-ParseDefinitions are generally packaged together with a ScanType.
-A scanType will reference the name of a ParseDefinition via the extractResults.type field.
+ParseDefinitions are typically packaged together with a ScanType.
+A ScanType references the name of a ParseDefinition via the extractResults.type field.

 Specification (Spec)